uxlfoundation/oneapi-construction-kit/doc/modules/mux/compiler.rst

 Bit Shift Fixup
 ^^^^^^^^^^^^^^^

-LLVM IR does not define the results of oversized shift amounts, however SPIR does.
+LLVM IR does not define the results of oversized shift amounts, however some high-level languages such as OpenCL C do.
 As a result shift instructions need to be updated to perform a 'modulo N' by the shift amount prior to the shift operation itself, where N is the bit width of the value to shift.

 ``BitShiftFixupPass`` implements this as a LLVM function pass iterating over all the function instructions looking for shifts.
 For each shift found the pass uses